 In the example below, Dropbox or Google Drive will be chosen and enabled as Power Up in order to link folders/files to a Trello card.

-Since DropBox storage starts at 2GB and Google Drive storage at 50GB, this will be better for very large files like high-quality raw video and audio.
+Since DropBox storage starts at 2GB and Google Drive storage at 15GB, this will be better for very large files like high-quality raw video and audio.

 With the Google Drive Trello Power Up enabled, this what a card will look like:

-When you get deep into project management, however, email is not so good for threaded team discussions.
+Email and WhatsApp gets out of hand very quickly and can stall a project completely.
 Email messages become lost or get relegated to the junk mail folder by zealous spam filters.